swiftbird07/IRIS-SOAR/docs/source/features.rst

 - Using playbooks it is also possible to automate actions on tickets.
 For example, if a ticket is deemed to be a false positive, it can be closed automatically or if a ticket is deemed to be a real incident, it can be escalated to a higher level of support.

-- Z-SOAR is designed and build to be easily extensible.
-It is possible to add new integrations or playbooks to Z-SOAR with minimal effort.
+- IRIS-SOAR is designed and build to be easily extensible.
+It is possible to add new integrations or playbooks to IRIS-SOAR with minimal effort.